 - a requirement for credit providers to be members of an external dispute resolution scheme;

-- a new registered Credit Reporting code (available here); and
+- a new registered Credit Reporting Code; and

 - civil penalties for breaches of certain credit reporting provisions.

-The new Part IIIA sets out new processes for the access and correction of personal credit-related information, and consumer complaint procedures.
-Greater onus is placed on credit providers to investigate complaints and to deal with access and correction requests from consumers, including a requirement to substantiate the accuracy of information if a correction request is refused.
+The new Part IIIA sets out new processes for the access and correction of personal credit-related information and consumer complaint procedures.
+The greater onus is placed on credit providers to investigate complaints and to deal with access and correction requests from consumers, including a requirement to substantiate the accuracy of information if a correction request is refused.

 Credit reporting bodies and credit providers may now also face civil penalties for breach of certain provisions of the new Part IIA.
 Civil penalties may also apply for serious or repeated breaches of the new Part IIIA or the Credit Reporting Code.